 Old Newton of Doune was built in the 16th century, but records suggest there’s been a house on the site for at least 700 years.
 The fortified tower is a traditional Scottish laird’s house, which has been extended considerably over the years.

-Bonnie Prince Charlie, Sir Walter Scott and David Hume had all stayed at Old Newton of Doune.
-In recent years the cast and crew of Outlander have too.
+Bonnie Prince Charlie, Sir Walter Scott and David Hume had all visited Old Newton of Doune.
+In recent years the cast and crew of Outlander have stayed there too.
 The show’s costume designer Terry Dresbach was so taken by the castle when she visited to film scenes in the grounds, that she moved in and lived there for several years.

 After our tour Vicki said goodbye and left us to settle in.
 I was in full on history fanatic mode.
 Staying at Old Newton of Doune was going to be like living in a museum full of fascinating artefacts.

 We wouldn’t be falling over each other either with six bedrooms, five bathrooms, a boot room, scullery, kitchen, chapel (once a dungeon), music room, dining room, drawing room and a large public lounge with a TV and pool table to rattle around in.